Cardiovascular Benefits of GLP-1 Medications: Heart Health Guide

 Should I take GLP-1s if I have heart disease?

-If you have established cardiovascular disease and obesity, semaglutide (Wegovy) is now FDA-approved specifically to reduce cardiovascular risk.
+If you have established cardiovascular disease and obesity, semaglutide (Wegovy) is now FDA-approved specifically to reduce cardiovascular risk in adults with obesity and established heart disease.
 Discuss with your cardiologist whether GLP-1 therapy is appropriate for your situation.

 Protect Your Heart While Losing Weight